How to Calculate Home Office Expenses and Depreciation

 You have two choices for accounting for these purchases:

 - You can deduct the full cost of purchase in the year you buy the asset.

 - You can spread out the cost of the purchase over a number of years.

 Both options involve figuring your expense on Form 4562, Depreciation and Amortization.
-If you want to take the full deduction in the year of the purchase, this is called a Section 179 deduction, and it is calculated in Part 1 of Form 4562.
-If you want to spread out the cost over a number of years, you are "depreciating" your property.
+It's referred to as a Section 179 deduction and is calculated in Part 1 of Form 4562 if you want to take the full deduction in the year of purchase.
+You're "depreciating" your property if you decide to spread out the cost over a number of years.

 Should You Depreciate or Use Section 179?

 Section 179 usually produces the largest deduction because you're claiming the entire cost all at once.
 This reduces both your income tax and your self-employment tax.
 But spreading the cost out over several years also offers an advantage.
 This can reduce income tax and your self-employment tax in smaller increments over an extended period of time.
 It also allows you to move some of the expense to future years when you might need the deduction more.

 As an example, let's say you buy professional software.
 The tax code allows you to either depreciate the cost over three years or to deduct the expense in the year of the purchase using Section 179.
 Both methods produce a similar result after three years, but using Section 179 gives you the biggest deduction in the first year.

 The Tax Cuts and Jobs Act increased the maximum Section 179 expense deduction from $500,000 to $1 million in 2018, so it should cover a fair number of assets.

 Depreciating over three years can give you additional deductions in future years.
 This can be particularly advantageous if you expect that your income will increase.
 But using the Section 179 deduction can help keep your tax liability in the current year as low as possible if your freelance income this year is unusually high.